abcgz133/spark_project/transactionTypesFromKafkaTrend/Readme.md

 version: 2.11-2.000.

-## 5. Code description
+## 6. Code description
-### 5.1 generating the simulation mock data and sending the data to Kafka
+### 6.1 generating the simulation mock data and sending the data to Kafka
 (SparkStreaming_MockData.scala)
 ```
 /*
 1. to Generate simulation Mock data
-     formate: timestamp payment_type card_number merchant_id
+     the sending message format: timestamp payment_type card_number merchant_id
      they are seperated by space
 2. to produce the data to Producer of Kafka, the topic is "aiShengYing"
 */
 ```
-in the random method above, system uses the Random to create the clicking data.
+in the random method above, system uses the Random to create the transaction data.
-It includes the timeStamp, the area name , the city name, the user_id and advertisement_id.
+It includes the timeStamp, the payment type , the card number, and merchant_id.

-### 5.2 SparkStreaming receives data in Kafka consumer and dynamically analyzes the data in real time
+### 6.2 the Spark Streaming receives the data in Kafka consumer and dynamically analyzes the data in real time
-(FiveMinuteFromKafkaTrend.scala)

 ```
   /*
     1. receive the data from the Producer and parse the data to a Case Class AdClickData.
     2. Classify the time into the nearest part(Divide one minute into six parts).
     3. map this newTime to (newTime,1)
-    4. reduceByKeyAndWindow and get the count of (newTime,1) in 5 minutes wide window.
+    4. reduceByKeyAndWindow and get the count of (newTime,1) in a sliding window.
+    5. save the result to the MySQL
+    6. illustrate the trend data in the Business Intelligence tool: FineBI
      */
 ```

-### 5.3 the simulation Mock data is like these:
+### 6.3 the simulation Mock data is like these:

+（sending Message format : timestamp Payment_Type Card_number Merchant_id）
 ```
 sending to Producer :1685350763403 01 5359180080992518 102440183981065
 sending to Producer :1685350763403 00 5359180080996271 102440183982502